bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. The hunter must move as close as possible to the player.
 2. If the hunter is as close as he can get to the player he must stop.
 3. If the player collides with the hunter then the game is over and the player must be redirected to the main menu.
+4. All objects on the grid besides switches should be treated as walls by the hunter.

 ### User Story 1.6: As a player, I want there to be a 'hound' enemy in some advanced dungeon levels so that completing the dungeon will be more challenging.